- About the Test

 - Completed registration form

-- Money order or bank-issued cashier's check in the appropriate amount
+- Payment: by credit card if using electronic registration, or money order or bank-issued cashier's check in the appropriate amount

 - Proof of eligibility